-- Feelings of worthlessness or guilt, fixating on past failures
+- Increased feelings of worthlessness or guilt, fixating on past failures

 - Frequent or recurrent thoughts of death, suicidal thoughts, suicide attempts, or suicide

-If you’ve observed any (or all) of these features in your friend, he may benefit from getting help.
-Depression is treatable and many find that talk therapy, medication, or a combination of treatments do wonders to help them feel more like themselves.
+If you’ve observed any (or all) of these symptoms in your friend, he may benefit from getting help.
+Depression is treatable and he may find that talk therapy, medication, or a combination of treatments may support him in feeling more like himself.

-With this knowledge in mind, you may decide to have another conversation with your friend, approaching your next chat with a slightly different angle.
-Because you have an established friendship and you’ve observed a concerning pattern in your friend, it may be worth it to take time to think about how you want to discuss your concerns.
+With this knowledge in mind, you may decide to have another conversation with your friend, approaching your next chat from a slightly different angle.
+As a friend who has noticed a concerning pattern, you might want to think about how you’d like to discuss your concerns with your friend.
 First, you may start by finding a time and space to talk that maximizes privacy and comfort and minimizes disruptions for both of you.
-When you find a time to talk, let your friend know you care about him and that you’re coming from a place of concern because you value your friendship.
-This can help reassure your friend that you’re on his side and want to be helpful.
+When you find time to talk, let your friend know you care about him and that you’re coming from a place of concern because you value your friendship.
+This may help reassure your friend that you’re on his side and want to be helpful.

-Next, you can discuss the pattern of what your friend has shared with you and what you have observed him do or say — with your own eyes and ears.
+Next, you might discuss the pattern of what your friend has shared with you and what you have observed him do or say.
 Reflecting on what you have directly experienced that has been cause for concern.
-You could also let him know in what way this has affected you and your friendship.
-You may spend some time considering what that means to you — is it that it has caused you to be worried about your friend?
+You may spend some time considering what that means to you—is it that it’s caused you to be worried about your friend?
 In what ways has this affected your relationship with him?
-Then, you can ask your friend if he can understand where you’re coming from with what you shared.
-This can help you both get on the same page.
-You may not be sure how he’ll react to what you've shared, but considering how you might respond in the event that he agrees or disagrees may be a part of your preparation.
+Then, you may ask your friend if he understands where you’re coming from with what you shared.
+This may help you both get on the same page.
+You may not be sure how he’ll react to what you've shared, but considering how you might respond if he agrees or disagrees may be a part of your preparation.

-If your friend is in agreement with you about what you’ve shared, you could ask your friend if he’d like to do something about it.
+If your friend agrees with what you’ve shared, you might ask him if he’d like support with finding help.
 If he does, it’s key to be ready with some resources to share.
 You mention that your friend can’t afford counseling and doesn’t have health insurance.
-If your friend is a college student, he may be able to access care with a mental health professional on his campus — campus counseling services are often available at low or no additional cost to students.
-Does his campus have a helpline that can connect students in crisis with resources?
-Perhaps there are low or no cost counseling services in your community.
-Again, doing a little research beforehand can help (check out Finding low-cost counseling for tips in your search).
-You might also want to have thought about in what ways you can support him in his decision.
-If he’s open to it, you could offer to go with him to a mental health professional’s office or perhaps you could just sit with him while calling a helpline.
+Perhaps there are low or no-cost mental health services in your community.
+Another option is checking out a site like Psychology Today, which could help him find a mental health professional that accommodates no coverage.
+You might also think about what other ways you can support him in his decision.
+If he’s open to it, and you’re comfortable, you might offer to go with him to a mental health professional’s office or perhaps you could just sit with him while calling a helpline.
 It’s key to think creatively, but it’s just as critical to let your friend guide any course of action.

-If your friend responds that he doesn’t want to do anything about it or if he doesn’t agree with your observations, being a supportive pal often means respecting his decision.
-The choice to address what he’s experiencing (or not) must be left to your friend.
-However, if he isn’t ready to address it now, one positive takeaway is that he’ll likely have a better idea of who he can reach out to in the future (you!) if he does decide to take action.
+If your friend responds that he doesn’t want to do anything about it or if he doesn’t agree with your observations, being supportive often means respecting his decision.
+The choice to address (or not address) what he’s experiencing must be left up to him.
+However, if he isn’t ready to address it now, one positive takeaway is that he’ll likely have a better idea of who he may reach out to in the future if he does decide to take action—you!

 Ultimately, it’s good to remember that it’s up to your friend to make a change.
-It sounds like you’ve been a great source of support to your pal so far, even if it doesn’t always feel like you’re being heard.
+It sounds like you’ve been a great source of support to your friend so far, even if it doesn’t always feel like you’re being heard.
 And, as much as you want to help, there’s only so much a friend can do.
-Seeking out additional assistance is totally okay and it may be time to involve other people (such as a member of your friend's family, a mutual friend, residential staff member at your friend’s campus, or a professional staff member at the student health services) if you feel like your friend isn't heeding your concerns and particularly if you feel that he’s at serious risk for harming himself.
-No matter what happens or how this conversation goes, it’s key to make sure your needs are also met in the process.
-You might consider speaking with a mental health professional yourself to address how you may be feeling and to talk further about how you might help your friend.
+Seeking out additional assistance is totally okay.
+In fact, it may be time to involve other people, such as a member of your friend's family, or a mutual friend.
+It may be particularly helpful if you feel like he isn't heeding your concerns, or you feel that he’s at serious risk of harming himself.
+No matter what happens or how the conversation goes, it’s key to make sure your needs are also met in the process.
+You might also consider speaking with a mental health professional yourself to address how you may be feeling and to talk further about how you might help your friend.